bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/hiring-options/cross-ministry-hiring.md

 ## Hiring manager time commitments {% #hiring-manager-time-commitments %}

-We have 2 options for hiring managers who want to joing the CMHP:
+We have 2 options for hiring managers joining the CMHP:

 {% card %}